MigleSur/GenAPI/README.md

-# GenMat
+# GenAPI

-GenMat is a program for gene presence absence table generation for series of closely related bacterial genomes from annotated FASTA file.
+GenAPI is a program for gene presence absence table generation for series of closely related bacterial genomes from annotated FASTA file.
 For genome annotation [prokka](https://github.com/tseemann/prokka) could be used.

 ### Purpose